 The LUCP was completed in FY14 (Navarro 2013).
 The final LUCP identifies all land use control requirements in accordance with the RODs for both the On-Post and Off-Post OUs and provides the requirements for land use control maintenance, monitoring, and reporting.
-There was one change to the LUCP in FY23.
-The USFWS discontinued use of the on-site bunkhouses for overnight occupational use.
-As a result, the LUCP was revised to eliminate the discussion of overnight use and the requirements associated with obtaining RMA Committee approval for such use.
-OCN-LUCP-2023-001 was issued to document this revision.
+There was one change to the LUCP in FY24.
+With the dissolution of the Tri-County Health Department (TCHD), the Adams County Health Department (ACHD) assumed a support and oversight role for RMA.
+The LUCP was revised to change TCHD references to ACHD.
+OCN-LUCP-2023-002 was issued in November 2023 to document this revision.